-Busking goes cashless 'with a world first'
+Busking goes cashless with 'a world first'

-Busking goes cashless 'with a world first' for London
+Busking goes cashless with 'a world first' for London

 London has introduced a contactless payment scheme for buskers in what the organisers claim is a world first.